kbvdovina/vm2/README.md

 vm2 is a sandbox that can run untrusted code with whitelisted Node's built-in modules.
 Securely!

+This experimental fork is to add some Node modules.

 **Features**

 * Runs untrusted code securely in a single process with your code side by side